nhsconnect/FHIR-ePMA-Implementation/pages/explore/explore_overview.md

 ### Discharge Medication Request

-When a patient requires medication that they will take away with them for administration at home.
+When a patient requires medication that they will take away with them on discharge from hospital for administration at home.
 This could be following an inpatient stay or from an outpatient department.

 A discharge medication request is identified using the [category](develop_medicationrequest.html#category) element with a value of `discharge`.